-We all spend time at our local golf driving range.
-We’re there because we want to get better at golf.
+We all spend time at our local golf driving range, we’re there because we want to get better at golf.
 But how should you spend your time at the golf driving range to optimise your learning?
-In this article I’m going to break down the perfect golf driving range routine to help you super-charge your golfing progress.
+And how many golf balls should you hit to improve?

 If you follow the steps in this article 50-60 balls will take you close to an hour to hit.
-I tend to find I hit 50 balls in the time it takes most golfers 100.
+I tend to find I hit 50 balls in the time it takes most golfers to hit 100.
 However, with my method I would back myself to out-learn nearly all golfers on the range.

 There is still a lot of debate about how best to warm up.
-You can read lots around it, but the two main aims are to:
+You can read lots about it, but the two main aims are to:

 - Minimise the chance of injury.